zepinglee/citeproc-js/README.rst

 an XML grammar for expressing the detailed requirements of a citation style.
 A `CSL processor
 <https://citationstyles.org/developers/#csl-processors>`_ is a tool
-that generates citations and bibliographies by applying style rules described in CSL to bibliographic data.
+that generates citations and bibliographies by applying CSL style rules to bibliographic data.

 The ``citeproc-js`` CSL processor is over a decade in service, a fact that shows through in ways both good and bad.
 On the downside, the code base is not pretty, and can serve as a solid illustration of the burden of technical debt (in case you need one of those for your computer science class).
-On the upside, though, ``citeproc-js`` passes a suite of 1,400 integration tests with flying colors.
+On the upside, though, ``citeproc-js`` passes a suite of over 1,300 integration tests with flying colors.
 When run in CSL-M mode [1]_ it can handle multilingual and legal content with a flexibility and precision unrivaled by any other tool at any price.
 And it has been quite heavily field-tested, as the